-Conformance with these requirements shall be demonstrated by providing a written statement on compliance, signed by the Chief Executive Officer or other authorised representative of the

-September 2022 Page 16 of 28 applicant/licence holder company.
+Conformance with these requirements shall be demonstrated by providing a written statement on compliance, signed by the Chief Executive Officer or other authorised representative of the applicant/licence holder company.
 The statement shall be supported by documentation that includes:

-- Completed Table A2 in Appendix A, identifying hazardous substances used in the finishing processes. - Safety Data Sheets (SDS) for each hazardous substance used. - Information about any chromium or nickel treatments used.
+- Completed Table A2 in Appendix A, identifying hazardous substances used in the finishing processes. - Safety Data Sheets (SDS) for each hazardous substance used.